variejs/docs/routing.md

 ### Defining Middleware

-Run `varie make route-middleware`, which will create a new file for you to use
+Run `$ varie make route-middleware`, which will create a new file for you to use

 ### Registering Middleware